 Strong Passwords and Protocols

-The National Institute of Standards and Technology, or NIST, is a U.S. Government organization that is responsible for providing best practice guidance for federal agencies and programs.
+The National Institute of Standards and Technology (NIST) is a U.S. Government organization that is responsible for providing best practice guidance for Federal agencies and programs.
 It is a leading advisory for security guidelines and is a good place to start.
-I will also draw from the federal Cybersecurity and Infrastructure Security Agency, or CISA, which is “the operational lead for federal cybersecurity”.
+I will also draw from the federal Cybersecurity and Infrastructure Security Agency (CISA) which is “the operational lead for federal cybersecurity”.

 What is a Password?